 South Downs Discovery: About us

 Using our expert, first-hand knowledge, we’ll take the hassle out of planning your walking holiday so you can concentrate on enjoying your trip.
 Whether you’re walking the whole 100 miles of the South Downs Way or are just looking for a weekend break, you’ve come to the right place.
+We pride ourselves on our outstanding service levels, but don’t take our word for it, see what our clients say about us.

 If you prefer to travel independently, we also provide a reliable and excellent value baggage transfer service along the entire length of the South Downs Way, so you can enjoy this beautiful route without being weighed down by a heavy pack.